-- Stand upright with your feet slightly wider than shoulder-width apart, gripping the handle of a moderately-heavy kettlebell with both hands.
-Your arms should be long so the kettlebell is hanging down in front on your body.
+Step 1: Stand upright with your feet slightly wider than shoulder-width apart, gripping the handle of a moderately-heavy kettlebell with both hands.
+Your arms should be long, so the kettlebell is hanging down in front of your body.

-- Press through your heels and explode through your hips to drive the kettlebell upward until it’s roughly chest height and your arms are fully extended.
+Step 3: Press through your heels and explode through your hips to drive the kettlebell upward to chest height and your arms are fully extended.

-- Control the kettlebell as it descends, loading your hamstrings.
-It should swing backwards behind your legs somewhat.
+Step 4: Control the kettlebell as it descends, loading your hamstrings.
+It should swing backward behind your legs somewhat.

 If you have access to a gym, the leg curl machine is a good one to hit up if you want to target your hamstrings.
 You can use the machine either seated or prone (on your stomach).
 If you’re working out at home, you can try to replicate the motion by lying on your stomach with heavy ankle weights strapped on.

-- Contract your hamstrings and glutes to bring your heels to your butt.
-Make sure your hips stay flush with machine and don’t rise up.
+Step 4: Contract your hamstrings and glutes to bring your heels to your butt.
+Make sure your hips stay flush with the machine and don’t rise up.